QuincyNash/adcap/README.md

 ## Configuration

-### Set up a MongoDB database

-Set up a MongoDB database either locally or with [MongoDB Atlas for free](https://mongodb.com/atlas).

 ### Set up environment variables

 Copy the `env.local.example` file in this directory to `.env.local` (which will be ignored by Git):